circles-learning-labs/ecto_adapters_dynamodb/README.md

 These values are **different** from the normal Ecto options.
 For example, in DynamoDB you don't have `username`, `password`, or `database` options - you'll need to delete these lines.
 Instead you'll add Amazon `access_key_id`, `secret_access_key`, `region`, and the optional `dynamodb` `host` and `scheme` options if you're not running against the default live Amazon instances (for example, running the local Amazon dev version of DynamoDB for testing and development).

 All these options are quietly passed through to ExAws.
+Prior to version 3, existing ExAws configuration would be overwritten by these options.
+From version 3, the options are only used in calls made by the adapter, and other global ExAws configuration is maintained.
 See [ExAws Getting Started](https://hexdocs.pm/ex_aws/ExAws.html#module-getting-started) for more information on these options.

 A note on `access_key_id` and `secret_access_key`: This can simply be the actual key string, or it can be set to pull these from environment variables or Amazon roles (as per ExAws configuration).
 Some basic examples follow.

 You may also omit all these ExAws options from the adapter config if you wish to configure ExAws manually (for example if you're using other features from ExAws such as S3, or dynamo_streams).

+Note that as of version 3, with the exception of logging configuration, all config options are set *per-repo*.

 **config/config.exs**